Naimakka

 Naimakka is Sweden's northernmost weather station and a small settlement in Kiruna Municipality, Norrbotten County with one permanent inhabitant as of 2018, who has been mentioned in several media articles.

 Naimakka is right on the water boundary between Sweden and Finland and is located close to Finnish settlement of Ropinsalmi.
-Its closest Swedish settlement of a village size is Karesuando, some 55 km of travel to its south.
+Its closest Swedish settlement of a village size is Karesuando, some 55 km of travel to its southeast.

 The settlement has very few dwellings and is only accessible by hiking across the Könkämäeno river's ice sheet in winter or by boat in summer.
 The E8 highway goes adjacent to the river on the Finnish side.

 Naimakka has midnight sun approximately in between 24 May and 21 July, with polar night (as in the sun being below 0.0° sun angle for 24 hours) in between 2 December and 11 January, although it has got about five hours of twilight during that period.